cdn77/debugr/README.md

   logDir: __dirname + '/log',
 });

-// At the start of a task you create a logger for the task: const logger: Logger = debug.createLogger();
+// The Logger instance is global and can be injected wherever you need... const logger: Logger = debug.getLogger();

+// ... but to make Debugr aware of the execution context of your task,
+// you need to fork the logger at the beginning of the task: logger.fork(() => {
+    // execute your task here
+});

 // At any point inside your task you can write into the logger: logger.debug('A debug message');